HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 Delete a Project

 Deletes the Project with the matching ID.
-Note that a Hoster, BMaaS Access Owner, BMaaS Tenant Owner or Service Platform Owner role  is required for this operation.
+Note that a Hoster or BMaaS Access Owner (under GreenLake Cloud Services), or BMaaS Tenant Owner or Service Platform Owner role (under GreenLake Platform)  is required for this operation.
 If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters